Lady Gaga Shows Off Washboard Abs In Pink Sports Bra For Steamy Throwback Ahead Of VMAs

 “So excited to see what you bring tomorrow!” another wrote, adding a heart emoji.

-“finally a live performance from chromatica, love u queen,” another fan added.
+“finally a live performance from chromatica, love u queen,” another added.

-The performance will be the first time that fans have seen Lady Gaga in months, at least in a larger production.
-Like most in the entertainment world, she was forced to end live performances due to the impact of the coronavirus pandemic.
-In June, she announced that she had canceled her Chromatica Ball tour, which was set to take place this summer.
-The singer stated that the tour would be moving to next summer instead.
-Though she has performed virtually throughout this summer, the performances have been pared down.
+It will be the first time that fans have seen Lady Gaga in months, at least in a larger production.
+Like most in the entertainment world, she was forced to end live performances due to the impact of the coronavirus pandemic and announced that she would shutter her Chromatica Ball tour set to take place this summer.
+Lady Gaga announced back in June that the tour would be moving to next summer instead.
+While she has performed virtually during this summer, the performances have been pared down.

 The Chromatica Ball is officially moving to Summer 2021!
 We've been working hard to figure out the safest and soonest way to bring this show to you, but most importantly want everyone to be healthy and able to dance together at the shows as we always have. pic.twitter.com/clKcv2tnKA